sigstore/sigstore-blog/content/signing-default-rekor-v2.md

 The integrators (e.g. package ecosystems) that also control the signing process have more control over the transition.
 You can choose to pin the Rekor version in your signing process to manage the switchover time.
 However, if you do this, you are responsible for switching to v2 shortly after the Sigstore defaults change.

-**NOTE**: Integrators must still prepare for more frequent log rotation in future: make sure your signing process does not hard code service URLs and instead uses `SigningConfig` (either via TUF or a more DIY mechanism)
+**NOTE**: Integrators must still prepare for more frequent log rotation in future.
+Make sure your signing process does not hard code service URLs and instead uses `SigningConfig` (either via TUF or a more DIY mechanism).

 ### FAQ

 **My Sigstore verification started failing, what now?**

-While we have been successful getting major ecosystems up to date, you may encounter environments that have not yet updated their tooling.
-If you think you have a valid signature but are encountering Rekor v2 related verification issues, you can manually confirm your signature is valid and then notify the owners of the verification flows that an update might be required.
+While we have been successful in getting major ecosystems up to date, you may encounter environments that have not yet updated their tooling.
+If you think you have a valid signature but are encountering Rekor v2 related verification issues, you can manually confirm your signature is valid and then notify the owners of the verification flows that an update is required.

 1. Install cosign 3.0.5+ (or another up-to-date client)